openquantumhardware/qick/quick_start/README.md

 ### Copy data off of your RFSOC and onto your personal computer

-* Let's say that you have modified the `quick_start_demo` directory and you want a local copy of the entire directory (for example, you exported your data to `.png` plots that are within the `quick_start_demo` directory on the RFSOC, and you want to move those plots back to your personal computer).
+* Let's say that you have created a `quick_start_demo` directory with your work and you want a local copy of the entire directory (for example, you exported your data to `.png` plots that are within the `quick_start_demo` directory on the RFSOC, and you want to move those plots back to your personal computer).
 To do this, you do something analogous to when you copied the `qick` repository onto the RFSOC earlier in this guide:
 * Open the Command Prompt application in Windows and, after navigating to your local directory containing your `pscp.exe` executable, type in the following command (substituting the IP address that was assigned to your RFSOC):

 <p align="center">